moosunglee/NAeffect/README.md

 ## Subcodes for NA effect paper (https://arxiv.org/abs/2411.12017)
-Moosung Lee, Universitt of Stuttgart, 2024.11.21
+Moosung Lee, University of Stuttgart, 2024.11.21

 All codes were tested in >= MATLAB 2023a.
 Press F5 to run the codes.